 She continues to write catchy songs and sing with her band of incredibly talented musicians--all named Monty--(actually most are named Dave) while at work on her second novel for St. Martin's Press.

 NOOKIETOWN was published by St. Martin’s Press on Tuesday, February 23rd, 2016.
 Warner Bros.
 Television won the option in a friendly bidding war.
 V.C. has written a spec pilot based on the book.
+The rights have since reverted to the author.

 WATCH the NOOKIETOWN: Funny/Racy Book Tour launch event video.